Furkanzmc/furkanzmc.github.io/_posts/2017-05-18-qt-android-splash-screen.markdown

 ---
+layout: post
 title:  "Qt Android: Use Splash Screen and Avoid Flicker"
 description: "TLDR Post for How to Add Splash Screen"
 date: 2017-05-18
-tags: qt, android, qutils, tldr
+tags: [qt, android, qutils, tldr]
 ---

 This is just a TLDR version of [this post](https://medium.com/@benlaud/complete-guide-to-make-a-splash-screen-for-your-qml-android-application-567ca3bc70af).